devjuliusotto/devjuliusotto/README.md

 ## 🎉 Hobbies

-- 🌿 Nos tempos livres, adoro fazer trilha e acampar com os amigos
+- 🌿 In my free time, I love to hike and camp with friends.
-- 🌎 Curioso/a sobre Engenharia Aeroespacial e Engenharia Industrial.
+- 🌎 Curious about Aerospace Engineering and Industrial Engineering.